 Superior Court, Chancery Division, Family Part (Only)

 A hearing must be scheduled before a Judge of the Superior Court, Chancery Division, Family Part, within 10 days after a Temporary Restraining Order has been entered.
 Only a Judge of the Superior Court, Chancery Division, Family Part, may grant a Final Restraining Order.

 As part of this initiative, the Family Practice Division of the Administrative Office of the Courts, has been working closely with the Domestic Violence Coordinating Council, Wilmington, Delaware, to organize a Full Faith & Credit Conference between six states: Delaware, Virginia, Pennsylvania, Maryland, District of Columbia and New Jersey.
-The Conference is scheduled for October 1999 in Wilmington, Delaware.
-The goal of the Conference is to ensure that there is mutual compliance in the recognition of an out-of-state restraining order or order of protection among these six states.
-Ultimately, there will be national conformance to the same standards.

 If you have a Domestic Violence Restraining Order or Order of Protection from another State or U.S. Territory and you now live in New Jersey or are moving to New Jersey, you have choices regarding your existing Restraining Order:

 Do nothing with the Order.
 New Jersey Courts and Police are instructed to enforce any Order that appears to be valid.

 - OR -

 You can have your out-of-state order recognized by the New Jersey Superior Court, Chancery Division, Family Part, as a valid order or you may choose to obtain a New Jersey Restraining Order.

 Please contact the Superior Court, Family Part, or the Domestic Violence Program